Delyaday/Delyaday/README.md

 [![codewars](https://www.codewars.com/users/Delyaday/badges/micro)](https://www.codewars.com/users/Delyaday)

-Как связаться:
--
+How to contact me:
-Почта adelya99@mail.ru
+ adelya99@mail.ru

 <!---
 Delyaday/Delyaday is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.